What is an RCD?

 Operating Principle of a Residual Current Device

-The basic operating principle of a residual current device (RCCB, RCBO etc.) is given in the figure below.
+The basic operating principle of a residual current device (RCCB, ELCB, RCBO etc.) is given in the figure below.

 |Operating principle of Residual Current Circuit Breaker|

-A common cause of unwanted tripping is failure to connect the neutral through the RCD, RCDs work equally well on single phase, three phase or three phase and neutral circuits, but when the neutral is distributed it is essential that it passes through the toroid.
+A common cause of unwanted tripping is the failure to connect the neutral through the RCD, RCDs work equally well on single phase, three phase or three phase and neutral circuits, but when the neutral is distributed it is essential that it passes through the toroid.

 Test Circuit in RCD